PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 ![alt text][image7] ![alt text][image8]

 Images 1, 2 and 5 should be the easiest to classify.
-Images 4 and 6 shopuld be difficult to classify: not cropped at all actually.
+Images 4 and 6 should be difficult to classify: not cropped at all actually.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).